sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/handler-templates.md

 Use the template toolkit command to print a list of the available event attributes as well as the correct dot notation and capitalization pattern for a specific event (in this example, `event.json`):

 {{< code shell >}}
-cat event.json | sensuctl command execute jspaleta/template-toolkit-command -- --dump-names
+cat event.json | sensuctl command exec jspaleta/template-toolkit-command -- --dump-names

 .Entity{
     .EntityClass: "agent",